iwilare/category-theory-course-2025/2025-02-13 - Lecture 2 - Categories.md

 ## Conclusion: a category with one object is the same thing as a monoid.

 ## Other important takeaway: objects are not always """types in a programming language""" and arrows are not always """programs in a programming language""": they *can* be thought of such, but that need not be the case.
-T
+- In one of the examples for monoids, we saw that a program is a number!!
+Very strange.
+A number surely does not represent a process, nor a function, nor a transformation.